Simulations

 The default timestep of 1.0 fs that is common for MD simulations may not be optimal for energy minimizations.
 We recommend to set this value to 0.1 fs when using the SimulationType.MINIMIZATION mode with the JAX-MD backend.

 Algorithms: For energy minimization, the FIRE algorithm is used (see here).
-We plan to provide more options in future versions of the library.
-For MD, the integrator/ensemble can be set via the md_integrator attribute (see MDIntegrator), to use either the NVT-Langevin algorithm (see here) or the NPT-MC-Langevin algorithm, which uses Langevin dynamics with a Monte-Carlo Barostat (see here).
+For MD, the integrator/ensemble can be set via the md_integrator attribute (see MDIntegrator), to use the NVT-Langevin algorithm (see here); the NPT-MC-Langevin algorithm, which uses Langevin dynamics with a Monte-Carlo Barostat (see here); or the NVE-Velocity-Verlet algorithm (see here).

 For MD simulations, we support running them in a batched manner.
 See this section below for more information.